Contribute to Weblate documentation

 You can translate the docs.

 Several documentation sections use templates generated from the code.
-The following management commands are available:
+The preferred way to refresh them is: